 The land trust community is committed to excellence in our work.
-We’re committed to upholding the public’s trust.
+We’re committed to upholding the public’s confidence in land conservation.
 And we support each other in that commitment.

 Together, land trusts have established a set of guidelines for how to run a land trust responsibly: Land Trust Standards and Practices (the Standards).
 These guidelines describe how to operate a land trust legally, ethically and in the public interest, with a sound program of land transactions and land stewardship.

-Land trusts developed the first Standards in 1989 and revised them most recently in 2004.
-Hundreds of conservation leaders contributed to the 2004 revisions, so these guidelines represent the experience of diverse land trusts from across the country.
-Over 1,000 land trusts have adopted the Standards.
+Land trusts developed the first Standards in 1989 and revised them most recently in 2016-2017.
+Hundreds of conservation leaders contributed to the 2017 revisions, so these guidelines represent the experience of diverse land trusts from across the country.
+More than 1,000 land trusts have adopted the Standards.

 A Shared Commitment

 Alliance member land trusts must adopt the Standards — meaning that they affirm these guidelines in principle and commit to steady progress in putting them into effect.
-To earn accreditation, a land trust must demonstrate that it has implemented the Standards, through rigorous verification of 26 indicator practices.
+To earn accreditation, a land trust must demonstrate that it has implemented the Standards, through rigorous verification of 55 indicator elements.